 - Hold a statutory meeting between 3 shareholders

 - Register your company to the ministry of commerce

 - Obtain a tax ID from the revenue department

 This is the basic way to work in Thailand.
 However, 100% owned foreign companies can be registered in Thailand, with a Business Foreign License.

 Furthermore, the Thai government implemented incentives to attract investors with the BOI (Board of investment) and the Smart visa.

 The Board of Investment (BOI), provide interesting incentives for targeted industries.
 It is free to fill an application.
 However, it requires a lot of documents and a long process before the final decision, you might need assistance for this purpose.

-Smart Visa, valid 4 years, targets Start-up Entrepreneurs, talents and investor, a minimum income or investment is however required but Allows you to work in Thailand without Work permit.
+Smart Visa, valid 4 years, targets Start-up Entrepreneurs, talents, and investors, a minimum income or investment is however required but Allows you to work in Thailand without a Work permit.